Mutations & Natural Selection (College Board AP® Biology): Study Guide

 Mutations & natural selection

-• This ensures that the affected individual is more likely to pass on the beneficial allele(s) to future offspring
+• Advantageous alleles allow individuals to outcompete others in the population, meaning that the affected individual is more likely to pass on the beneficial allele(s) to future offspring

-• Recombination of genetic information in viruses within a host cell
+• recombination of genetic information from viruses

 • transduction - DNA is transferred from one bacterial cell to another via viral particles (bacteriophages)